 - promote the awareness of standards and quality related matters in governments, industry and commerce

-With the objectives above as guidelines, the CROSQ Secretariat, under the 11th European Development Fund (EDF) - Economic Partnership Agreement (EPA) Technical Barriers to Trade (TBT) Programme, is seeking to conduct a feasibility study to investigate the possibility of developing a commercially viable voluntary regional certification programme for harmonized implementation of CARICOM Regional Standards (CRS) in CARICOM Member States by national actors.
+Based on the above as guidelines, the CROSQ Secretariat, under the 11th European Development Fund (EDF) - Economic Partnership Agreement (EPA) Technical Barriers to Trade (TBT) Programme, is seeking to conduct a feasibility study to investigate the possibility of developing a commercially viable voluntary regional certification programme for harmonized implementation of CARICOM Regional Standards (CRS) in CARICOM Member States by national actors.

 To carry out this consultancy, the consultant must display in-depth knowledge, experience and understanding of quality infrastructure development, and more specifically, conformity assessment principles and practices as well as an appreciation of the investment value of quality.
 The consultancy will be given oversight by the Technical Officer – Accreditation and Conformity Assessment at the CROSQ Secretariat.
 All activities are expected to be conducted in an online environment.